src-bin/substrate-docs/ref/substrate-filesystem-hierarchy.md

   A tree of Terraform modules, the ones listed below to support your Substrate and network accounts, an additional one module for each domain you define, a common module included by all those domain modules since common infrastructure across accounts is such a ... common design pattern, and all the modules you define to encapsulate your own code.
 Substrate-managed files include a header identifying them as such and declaring whether you may edit them.
   * **`common`**
     * **`global`**\
       A blank slate, where you can add global resources to all your service accounts.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
     * **`regional`**\
       A blank slate, where you can add regional resources to all your service accounts.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
   * **`deploy`**
     * **`global`**\
       A blank slate, where you can add global resources (e.g. IAM roles) to your deploy account.
 (Managed by `substrate setup`.)